tari-project/rfcs/src/RFC-0131_Mining.md

 block is 1.

 #### RandomX
+##### RxM

 Monero blocks that are merge-mining Tari MUST include the Tari mining hash in the extra field of the Monero coinbase transaction.

 Tari also imposes the following consensus rules:
 - The `seed_hash` MUST only be used for 3000 blocks, after which a block MUST be discarded if it's used again.
 - The little-endian difficulty MUST be equal to or greater than the target for that block as determined by the LWMA for Tari.
-- The LWMA MUST use a target time of 200 seconds.
+- The LWMA MUST use a target time of 800 seconds.
-- MUST set the header field PoW:pow_algo as 0 for a Monero block
+- MUST set the header field PoW:pow_algo as 0 for a RxM block
 - MUST encode the following data into the Pow:Pow_data field:
   - Monero BlockHeader,
   - RandomX VM key,